 - Check your battery fluid levels, the charge, and voltage level before you hook it up.
 It is recommended that you do a load check as well.
 It is also recommended that you wear eye protection and proper clothing.
 However, if you don’t feel safe doing this yourself, have your dealership/service dept. take care of this.
 It’s better to be safe and spend a few dollars rather than risk injury.
 When you connect the battery use a little dielectric grease or something recommended by your dealer.
 This will help prevent corrosion.
 Hook up the wires properly, doing the ground wire connection last.

-- Make sure you check all the equipment used to connect the trailer/fifth wheel, to the tow vehicle for wear and tear and replace if necessary.
-If your not sure of what to look for, have your service technician do a check.
+- Make sure you check all the equipment used to connect the trailer/fifth wheel, to the tow vehicle for wear and tear and replace it if necessary.
+If you’re not sure of what to look for, have your service technician do a check.

 Checking Out the Interior

 - Check the cupboard doors and drawers, open them, check inside with a flashlight to see if there is anything in there that shouldn’t be, like mice or their droppings or, worse yet, water damage.
-If you have no way to hook you trailer up to power, buy two or three dehumidifiers for your unit.
+If you have no way to hook your trailer up to power, buy two or three dehumidifiers for your unit.
 The cost is minimal and will save you unneeded repairs in the future.
-I have three in my 28 ft. trailer and they are working well.
+I have four in my 25 ft. trailer and they are working well.

 - Check the ceiling and wall panels for any moisture damage as well.
-Look for brown discoloration or bubbling/swelling in the surface.
+Look for brown discoloration or bubbling/swelling on the surface.

 - If you are able to plug into city power, check your appliances, wall plugs, GFI plugs, monitor panel and interior lights.
 Check the bathroom fan.